Living in Dundalk, Home of Nova Leah

 Our team all have their favourite night-time locations and they’d be more than happy to show you around!

 St Patrick’s Cathedral in Dundalk is a stunning Gothic creation, designed by the famous architect Thomas Duff.
 Inside, their mosaic walls are of special interest.
 The cathedral is built of Newry granite and is similar in style to King’s College Chapel in Cambridge.
 It’s been around for well over 150 years, having opened to the public in 1843.

 St Nicholas Church, with its notable copper green spire is actually much older, and dates to the 13th Century.
 It’s of the same period as Roche Castle.
 For those who prefer their history a little older, the Proleek Dolmen is well worth a visit.

-Working at Nova Leah
+Living in Dundalk, Working at Nova Leah

 We know that the space you chose to work in matters.
 At Nova Leah, we have invested in bright, spacious modern offices at Dundalk’s flagship business and technology park.
 The business park is located just south of Dundalk town centre, on the Dublin side.
 In fact, it’s just 45 minutes from the airport, and adjacent to the M1.
 With plenty of parking, no traffic and lots of green spaces, it’s an ideal work location for our team.
 The offices are open-plan with state-of-the-art equipment, dedicated meeting rooms and a large, fully equipped kitchen.

 At Nova Leah, we love flexible working but also appreciate the value of building in-person relationships and supporting one another.
 Our team enjoys a blend of on-site, remote and hybrid working environments, and a great work/life balance.